xrdocs/virtual-routing/_tutorials/2022-08-22-helper-tools-to-get-started-with-xrd.md

 This was a brief introduction to the publicly available `xrd-tools` repository.
-This sets us up nicely to dive into the set up of a Host machine that can be used to run XRd Control-Plane and XRd vRouter images. `Setting up the host environment to run XRd` - up next!
+This sets us up nicely to dive into the creation of a Host machine that can be used to run XRd Control-Plane and XRd vRouter images. `Setting up the host environment to run XRd` - up next!
 {: .notice--success}